 Only employees trained to work with the materials can clean up an elemental mercury spill.
 If you spill mercury or discover a spill, isolate the spill area to keep people from walking through the area.
-Then call Dispatch and/or contact: Lauri Norbeck, (Chemistry Department), Sarah Crone (Biology Department), or John Meyer (Engineering Department).
+Then call Dispatch and/or contact: Lauri Norbeck, (Chemistry Department), Laurie de la Riva (Biology Department), or John Meyer (Engineering Department).
 Further information is found in the "Emergency Procedures for Mercury Spills" in the Messiah University Hazard Communication Program: Chemical Safety Manual.